mr55p-dev/FoodSite/README.md

 # About Us
 Our chef is totally devoted to his customer, she makes his day bright and gives him that stupid grin all the time.
-He will happily guarantee the best breakfast or money back, and he hopes you will continue to dine with him for many many years to come.
+He will happily guarantee the best meal or money back, and he hopes you will continue to dine with him for many many years to come.